The Intellectual Property Review: Chile

-Intellectual property protection is contained mainly in the Industrial Property Law No. 19,039 of 1970, with amendments in 2005, 2007 and 2012 and in the Intellectual Property Law (Copyright) No. 17,336 of 1970, last amended in 2010.
-After several attempts over the past few years, this law is supposed to be the subject of a major revision before long, which is likely to affect important aspects of its provisions as well as incorporating new features, some of which appear to be essential for any modern intellectual property legislation.
+Intellectual property protection is contained mainly in Industrial Property Law No. 19,039 of 1970, with amendments in 2005, 2007 and 2012, and in Intellectual Property Law (Copyright) No. 17,336 of 1970, last amended in 2010.
+Following several attempts over the past few years, this law is supposed to undergo a major revision in the near future, and this is likely to affect important aspects of its existing provisions, as well as incorporating new features, some of which could be considered essential for any modern intellectual property legislation.
 At the end of this chapter, there is a discussion of the most important aspects of the expected revision.

-In addition, Chile is a party to most of the main international treaties and agreements on intellectual property, such as the Paris Convention on Industrial Property, the Berne Convention on Copyright, the Patent Cooperation Treaty (PCT), the WIPO Convention, the TRIPS Agreement (1994) as well as to several trade treaties containing extensive chapters on intellectual property, such as, the free trade treaties with the United States (2004), Canada (1993), Mexico (1999), Australia (2009), Japan (2007), China (2006), South Korea (2004) and the Economic Cooperation Agreement with the European Union (2003).
+In addition, Chile is a party to most of the main international treaties and agreements on intellectual property, such as the Paris Convention on Industrial Property, the Berne Convention on Copyright, the Patent Cooperation Treaty (PCT), the WIPO Convention and the TRIPS Agreement (1994),2 as well as to several trade treaties containing extensive chapters on intellectual property, such as the free trade treaties with the United States (2004), Canada (1993), Mexico (1999), Australia (2009), Japan (2007), China (2006) and South Korea (2004), and the Economic Cooperation Agreement with the European Union (2003).

-The following is a summary of some of the main types of intellectual property forms included in the Chilean legislation and practice.
+The following is a summary of some of the main types of intellectual property forms included in Chilean legislation and legal practice.